KrishnaIyer/datasink/README.md

 # mqtt-influx

-A simple Go package that acts as an MQTT broker for incoming traffic and writes it to an Influx DB instance.
+A simple Go package that acts as an MQTT server for incoming traffic and writes it to an Influx DB instance.

+This project uses [mystique](https://github.com/TheThingsIndustries/mystique) for the MQTT server implementation.

 ## License